At times there can be confusion as to exactly what constitutes a Health Spending Account dependant.

 Let's clear the noise.
 Here's the reference definition you need to know.

-Dependants are defined as your legal spouse and unmarried, unemployed dependent children, including natural, adopted and step-children.
+Dependants are defined as your legal spouse and unmarried, unemployed dependant children, including natural, adopted and step-children.
 Children of your common law spouse may also be considered an eligible dependant if living with the plan holder.
 In order to be considered an eligible dependant you must be claiming them on your personal income tax return.

 You and your dependants can claim up to $15,000 per year.
 This amount is for the entire family.
 Under exceptional circumstances where an unusually large medical expense is required, a one-time adjustment can be made to accommodate the expense.